ligato/docs/docs/user-guide/agentctl.md

 ### Docker Image Pull

-Agentctl is included in the official docker images for the VPP agent.
+The official docker images for the VPP agent include agentctl.
 The [Quickstart Guide](quickstart.md) covers the steps from initial image pull to agentctl command execution.

-For convenience, use the following commands for image pull, start etcd, start VPP agent, and agentctl help:
+For convenience, use the following commands for image pull, start etcd, start VPP agent, and agentctl help.

 Pull the VPP agent image from dockerhub:
 ```